skywarth/laravel-config-mapper/README.md

 3. Select an option on how you'd like to apply
    1. Each option is explained down below

-#### "Just output the mapped env keys, I'll copy them myself"
+#### 1. "Just output the mapped env keys, I'll copy them myself"
 This option will just output the env keys that you'll have to use.
 Just as the name suggests, it doesn't alter any file at all in your codebase.
 After receiving the output from the console, you should paste the mapped env keys to your `.env` or wherever you like.
 Then you should replace all `'automap'` values in config with an `env()` helper function call.

-For the example above, it would produce this output:
+For the [example](#sample-application-of-automap) above, it would produce this output:
 ```
 --------------COPY BELOW--------------
 #[AUTOMAP ENV KEYS BEGIN] - DON'T ALTER THIS LINE